 I hope you all can learn from my mistakes – here’s to running injury-free!

 What have you learned from your injuries? Ãƒâ€šÃ‚Â What training tips can you share to keep me from injuring myself (yet again)?

-(PS – I told my hubby I wrote a post about preventing injuries and I don’t know if I’ve ever seen him laugh so hard – he said to tell you all that he’s never met anyone who tries harder to hurt themselves than me).Thanks for stopping by,
+(PS – I told my hubby I wrote a post about preventing injuries and I don’t know if I’ve ever seen him laugh so hard – he said to tell you all that he’s never met anyone who tries harder to hurt themselves than me).All the best in health and fitness,